Skip to content

 1. Compare the performance and development workflows for different microcontroller families (group).

-3. Program the board I have made to do something, with as many different programming languages and programming environments as possible. (individually)
+3. Program the board I made to perform a task, using as many different programming languages and environments as possible (individually).

 Syntax